-Recommendation - We recommend the Authority develop policies and procedures for deposits so that they are in compliance with state laws.
+Recommendation - We recommend the Authority continue to develop and enforce policies and procedures for deposits so that they are in compliance with state laws.
+In addition, a procedure should be implemented to document the receipt of invoice payments such as a check log.

-The McMahon Auditorium Authority Schedule of Findings and Responses June 30, 2011
+The McMahon Auditorium Authority Schedule of Findings and Responses June 30, 2012

-Management Response - Management was not aware of compliance requirement and changes have been made to internal procedures to be in compliance with state laws.
+Management Response - Management will continue to improve internal procedures to be in compliance with state laws.